 The Department also promotes Ireland through the delivery of a strong programme of cultural engagement through our Missions abroad- we aim to deliver 300 such events each year.

-Our Influence: To strengthen our influence and our capacity to deliver our goals
+Our Effectiveness: To strengthen our effectiveness and capacity to deliver on our goals

 The Department upholds the highest ethos of public service.
 We aim to be an open and accountable Department, with a professional and capable workforce in a positive working environment, which delivers best practice in governance, is responsible to national and global changes and challenges, and provides a unified service to the Government and Irish Citizens.